PromptAI/promptdialog/docs/tutorial/favorite.md

 --->

 ## Collect favorites
-Click a bot nodem "can I help you ?" node, and then click Select `Favorite` - `Collect the current node and its subsequent nodes`.
+Click a bot node "can I help you?" node, and then click `Favorite` - `Collect the current node and its subsequent nodes`.

 ![01-favorite](/assets/images/tutorial/favorite/01-favorite.png)

 At this time, open the `Favorites` to see that the flow has been collected successfully.
 Click the `Detail` to see the details of the favorite component.

 ![02-favorite](/assets/images/tutorial/favorite/02-favorite.png)

 ![03-favorite](/assets/images/tutorial/favorite/03-favorite.png)